jackfranklin/pulldown/README.md

 The dependencies array can contain either names or URLs.
 If it contains a name (such as "jquery"), it will look in your `~/.pulldown.json` to find the URL.
 If the string is a URL, it will download it.

 Then when you run `pulldown` (without any arguments) within a directory that contains a `.pulldownrc`, it will download the dependencies for you.
+If you don't define the `output` property for a dependency, pulldown will use the one in the source.
+For example, with the above handlebars dependency, it will be saved as `handlebars.js`.

 ## FAQs